DanalEstes/TAMV/README.md

 * Requires OpenCV installed on the Pi.
   * See https://github.com/DanalEstes/installOpenCV for one way to install OpenCV
 * MUST run on the graphic console, not SSH.
 This can be physical, VNC, or any combination of the two.
+* Always use soft diffused lighting when running TAMV (a diffused LED ring works great).
+This is the most important factor to get it to detect nozzles consistently and reliably without any fuss.

 P.S.
 Reminder: Never NEVER run a graphic app with 'sudo'.
 It can break your XWindows (graphic) setup.
 Badly.